jeroenbouwman/CASCADe/docs/source/howto.rst

   tso.execute("filter_dataset")

-to flag any spurious spectral data points and create cleaned dataset.
+to flag any spurious spectral data points and create a cleaned dataset.
 Note that in this case we use a simple median filtering in contrast to the directional filtering used for the spectral data cubes and images.

-In case of HST/WFC3 spectra, a check of the wavelength solution for an overal wavelenght shift is made with the following pipeline step:
+In case of HST/WFC3 spectra, a check of the wavelength solution for an overall wavelength shift is made with the following pipeline step:

 .. code-block:: python